 - 4 garlic cloves, roughly chopped

-- 2 pounds Yukon Gold potatoes
+- 2 pounds (910 grams) Yukon Gold potatoes

 - Fresh chives, dill, and flaky sea salt to garnish

-- Heat olive oil and butter over medium heat in Dutch oven or heavy-bottomed pot.
-Add leeks and garlic and sprinkle with 1/2 teaspoon salt.
+- Heat olive oil and butter over medium heat in a large, heavy-bottomed pot.
+Add leeks and garlic and sprinkle with 1 teaspoon salt.
 Cook, stirring occasionally, until leeks are softened but not browned, about 10 minutes.